The Princess and the Pea (2002 film): Plot

-Meanwhile, Rollo, on his quest to find a bride, meets Daria and her trusted pig companions, Princess, Hungry, and Fearless.
-She brings him to her “secret place”, where Rollo is charmed by her beauty and kindness.
-The two fall in love but are forced to separate.
-Despite having feelings for Daria, Rollo rejects the idea of marrying her since she isn't a princess.
-Rollo continues in his search for a real princess to marry.
-Unfortunately, while he does encounter beautiful princesses, they all sadly disappoint him due to their spoiled personalities and pampered lifestyles.
-Rollo realizes he shouldn't love someone because of their titles, but because of who they are.
-Upon this realization, he realizes that Daria is the right person for him and rushes to confess his feelings for her.
+Prince Rollo, on his quest to find a bride, meets Daria and her trusted pig companions; Princess, Hungry, and Fearless.
+She brings him to her "secret place", where Rollo is charmed by her beauty and kindness, but rejects the idea of marrying her since she is not a princess.
+After a disappointing series of encounters with beautiful, but spoiled princesses, Rollo realizes he should not love someone because of their titles, but because of who they are.
+He resolves to find Daria again to confess his feelings for her.
+Meanwhile, Sebastian has been searching for a lost prophecy that explains the pea legend.
+Disappointed with Hildegard's upbringing, King Heath decides to disinherit her and leave his kingdom to Rollo and his bride-to-be.